AlexeyPtitsyn/programmers-news-reader/README.md

 ## Project structure

 - `dist/` - Here lies the extension itself.
 Notable files are:
-  - `background-db.js` - Database singleton, that used not only by chrome extension background script, but also by options page react application.
+  - `background-db.js` - Database singleton, that used not only by chrome extension background script, but also by options page React application.
+It provides async interface for IndexedDB storage.
+  - `background-settings.js` - Provides async interface for `chrome.storage.sync` methods.
+Used in background script and in React apps.
   - `interfaces.js` - JSDoc file to share types between background application and react applications.
 - `docs/images` - Images for this readme and examples.
 - `src/` - Source code for react applications.
 Options page and pop-up window are two separated React apps.